Raja Pakar Assembly constituency

 Raja Pakar Assembly constituency is an assembly constituency in Vaishali district in the Indian state of Bihar.
 It is reserved for scheduled castes.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 127 Raja Pakar Assembly constituency is composed of the following: Raja Pakar, Desri and Sahdei Buzurg community development blocks.

 Raja Pakar Assembly constituency (SC) is part of No. 21 Hajipur (Lok Sabha constituency) (SC).
+Pratima Kumari Das is the current MLA from the constituency.